TariqAHassan/MelReformer/README.md

 python train_sequence.py /path/to/maestro/,path/to/musicnet --vocoder_path=path/to/hifivocoder.ckpt
 ```

+Note that the dataloader here relies on caching.
+That is, the data loader will request
+a random chunk of audio from a random file in the dataset.
+If the request file has not been
+encountered before, it first be decoded and persisted to cache as a pickled pytorch tensor.
+Once this has been done for all files in the dataset, data loading is *very* fast,
+however it comes at the cost of some very slow initial epochs.

 ### Results (Zooming in can help 😊)

 Below you can find some examples of what the expansion model produces after 63 epochs